alexandrnikitin/blog/_drafts/a-single-purpose-of-automated-testing.md

 >Automated tests can only demonstrate that the software works correctly if the tests are written correctly

 All software have bugs.
 That's reality.
 If they're not in your code then they're in libraries you use, frameworks, runtimes, databases or infrastructure.
 They are there.
 You cannot change that.
 We just cannot code it once and get it right on the first time.
 This is **even more actual** for tests.
 We, developers, pay less attention to tests than to code.
 I don't know if it is even possible to change this attitude.
 TDD?
 But it doesn't work.
-Probably, only [Volkswagen managed to get TDD work][tdd-volkswagen].
+Probably, only [Volkswagen managed to get TDD work][tdd-volkswagen] :laughing:.

 Even if a test isn't correct then it's a bug.
 And that's absolutely **normal!** That's how software is made.
 Yes, there're tools that can help you a bit, such as test coverage tools and static and runtime analyzers.
 But don't even think about tests for tests.